alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation_chainrule.md

   W^{l-1}_{new} = W^{l-1}_{old} - \eta \cdot \frac{\partial C_0}{\partial W^{l-1}}
 $$

-## Nerual Net as a Composition of Vector Functions
+## Neural Net as a Composition of Vector Functions

 Lets first look at a neural network as a  composition of vector functions.